a24ibrah/MAE-Java/README.md

 This project is open-source and licensed under the MIT License.

 ## Author
-[Your Name] - Passionate about AI and machine learning.
+Ahmed Ibrahim - Passionate about AI and machine learning.
+Feb 8, 2025

 ---